-&lt;sup>42 ENERGY STAR references:
+44 ENERGY STAR references:

-- Must have a system heating capacity equivalent to at least 90% of BHL - Must have a closed loop ground heat exchanger circulating a water/antifreeze solution, an open loop heat exchanger, or a direct expansion (DX) heat exchanger - Must have a total system heating capacity <300,000 Btu/h and consist only of individual appliance cooling capacity for open and closed-loop GSHP installs <135,000 Btu/h and/or individual appliance cooling capacity for direct exchange GSHP installs ≤180,000 Btu/h
+- serve at least 80% of the building's total square footage. - Must have a closed loop ground heat exchanger circulating a water/antifreeze solution, an open loop heat exchanger, or a direct expansion (DX) heat exchanger - Must have a total system heating capacity <300,000 Btu/h and consist only of individual appliance cooling capacity for open and closed-loop GSHP installs <135,000 Btu/h and/or individual appliance cooling capacity for direct exchange GSHP installs ≤180,000 Btu/h - Projects may include electric resistance heating not to exceed 10% of BHL.